LucaDP07/mad-libs/README.md

 This Mad Libs is a word game where the user has to enter some words (e.g. person’s name, noun, adjective, place, object etc.) and substitute these with blanks in a story.
 These word substitutions have a humorous effect when the resulting story is then read aloud.

 This Mad Libs Generator teaches to manipulate user-inputted data as the game refers to a series of inputs that a user enters.
 After all the inputs are entered the application takes all the data and arranges it to build a story template.
+This game is completely written in Python.

 ![Alternate text](/assets/images/Responsive.png)